-Oreo Bottom Cupcakes with cookies and cream cake, an Oreo cookie bottom, and sweet Oreo buttercream frosting.
-Makes 24 regular-sized cupcakes.
+This is a recipe for Oreo bottom cupcakes with cookies and cream cake, an Oreo cookie bottom, and sweet Oreo buttercream frosting.
+It makes 24 regular-sized cupcakes.

 My now 3-year-old toddler has been in love with Oreos for the past few months.
 It was love at first sight, really.
 It was only natural we had to have Oreo cupcakes for his 3rd birthday.

 I decided to make the cake batter I’d use for my sweet cream cake recipe and add Oreos to enhance the cookies and cream flavor.
 They are exceptionally yummy!
 And my toddler lit up when he saw all the Oreos!

 For all the Oreos: I used thin Oreos for the bottom of the cupcakes and only needed one package for that.
 I also had regular-stuffed Oreos on hand and used that for the cupcake filling and frosting.

 Have you seen those mini cups of mini Oreos they have by checkouts at the grocery?
 I grabbed one of those and used that to top the frosting.

 You can, of course, use regular-stuffed Oreos for the topping by cutting each one in half, and place the cut side into the frosting of each cupcake like in the photo above.

 - White Granulated Sugar

 - Large Eggs

 - Thin Oreos; For the bottom of the cupcake.
 They can be replaced with a regular-stuffed Oreo, or even a single layer of the cookie shell.